ruuu5454/TOCPRO/README.md

 ## Introduction
 #### school work

-Unable to do the function, only states
+Unable to do the function, only states.

-Leave the name of the state as messege can change state.
+Leave the name of the state as message can change state.

 <img src="https://imgur.com/TbgGhxT.jpg"